frankois944/kmp-mvvm-exploration/README.md

 Look at the logs I added to verify the lifecycle, it should be exactly the same on the different approach.

-## Getting the viewmodel or any instance from Swift and Koin
+## Getting the ViewModel or any instance from Swift and Koin

-As this playground is using Koin, I want to get my viewmodel from it, not on direct way with the constructor (it's still working, but it's not great).
+As this playground is using Koin, I want to get my ViewModel from it, not on direct way with the constructor (it's still working, but it's not great).

 So we can use Koin qualifier and parameters like Koin for Android.